Anttien/DesignPatterns/README.md

 1. Factory Method
 2. Abstract Factory
 3. Composite
-3.b.
+3. b.
 Same as 3 but with Abstract Factory